 Preparing the School Team

 I requested a meeting with his general education teacher, special education teacher, ESE specialist, guidance counselor, principal, assistant principal, etc. Pretty much any adult he’d interact with at the school.
 My son attended the meeting with us.
 I wanted him to know all of the adults he could trust.
 We had a conversation, in which he participated, about his strengths and challenges and it really set the stage for open communication and collaboration.

 Preparing the Classroom Students

 Prior to him starting, I asked his teacher to share with his soon-to-be peers an autistic student was joining the class.
 Additionally, I gave her a copy of my book Goldilocks and The Three Bears: Understanding Autism Spectrum Disorder.
 It is a picture book that teaches non-autistic children about their autistic friends.
 It includes a simple but complete glossary of ASD terms as well as a discussion guide.
 I asked her to read it to the class before his arrival.

 By the time she was finished, the class was excited they were going to have an autistic friend join them.

 Today, my son has friends who jump at the chance to help when he needs it.
 They cheer him on when he succeeds.
 They write him notes, call, and ask for play dates.
-He’s not only accepted but he’s also embraced.
+He’s not only accepted.
+He’s also embraced.
 He has allies.

-I encourage parents that are concerned about your child having allies, to do just one thing.
+I encourage parents that are concerned about their child having allies, to do just one thing.
 Educate.

 Most of the time I don’t find autism to be a struggle.
 I find other people’s understanding of autism to be the struggle.-Unknown Author